Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - Fresno State's games this year have hit the over on five of 10 set point totals (50%).

-- Fresno State is 5-4 against the spread and 6-3 overall when the team piles up over 343.7 yards.
+- Fresno State is 5-4 against the spread and 6-3 overall when the team amasses more than 343.7 yards.

-- This year, the Bulldogs have turned the ball over 20 times, nine more than the Lobos' takeaways (11).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.